 Enterprise content management software -- especially for a larger business -- can be an expensive, heavily involved purchase, so it's important to understand the options before deciding.

-To further add complexity, the enterprise content management (ECM) marketplace continues to evolve to meet the ever-changing needs of competitive business operations.
+Adding complexity, the enterprise content management (ECM) marketplace continues evolving to meet the ever-changing needs of competitive business operations.

-Selecting the best enterprise content management software vendor depends on business goals and objectives, organizational culture and standard operating procedures.
+Selecting the best enterprise content management software vendor depends on business goals, objectives, organizational culture and standard operating procedures.
 Here's a snapshot of 10 important ECM platforms to consider while making a buying decision, selected based on the product's reputation and vendor's presence in the content services marketplace.
 This list is not ranked and instead appears in alphabetical order.

 1. Alfresco Software

 Alfresco provides a content services platform to manage business documents across the enterprise.
 Maintained as an open source project, it supports ECM deployed either on premises or in the cloud running on AWS.
-Hyland Software acquired Alfresco in October 2020 and remains a separate platform with its product roadmap.
+Hyland Software acquired Alfresco in October 2020, and it remains a separate platform with its product roadmap.

 Rather than delivering turnkey applications, Alfresco combines open source tools with support services.
 It provides technology partners with the building blocks for producing content-centric applications designed around the needs of individual organizations and targeting a broad range of industry verticals.